Special Education Workshops & Consulting

 MATH in Inclusive Settings

-Math ACT is an innovative, research-based series of collaborative trainings designed to instruct teachers how to teach students with disabilities in an inclusive educational setting.
+Research-based collaborative trainings are designed to instruct teachers how to teach students with disabilities in an inclusive educational setting.

 increase test scores and improve accountability

 use visual supports, manipulatives, supplemental aids and assistive technology

 use collaboration and special education to reduce students’ stress

 We provide real results in the areas of student progress and achievement.
 This material is aligned with the TEA Accountability System.

 Adapting Grade Appropriate Literature for Students with Significant Support Needs

 Supporting access to instructional literacy by adapting grade appropriate text